dovahkiin21/Int-Elligence-/README.md

 # Int-Elligence-
-Oculuc-An app for the visually impaired.
+Oculus-An app for the visually impaired.

 The main branch of the this repo contains the android studio project ffor occulus.
 Currently these are the features in the app:-